FoundationDB/fdb-kubernetes-operator/docs/design/multiple_storage_per_disk.md

 The process count for storage will be interpreted as defining the number of pods, regardless of the number of storage server per disk.

 When removing or replacing storage servers, we will always target whole pods.
-Thus, the instancesToRemove list and the pendingRemovals map will still use instance IDs to identify the set of things being targeted.
+Thus, the processGroupsToRemove list and the pendingRemovals map will still use instance IDs to identify the set of things being targeted.
 During exclusions, we will exclude the entire IP address for the instance.
 This is a small change from our current practice, but it should be compatible with all existing usage.

 In the incorrectProcesses map in the status, we will track the processes by process ID.
 This will reflect that the kills must be done on individual server, so we will need to track the full IP and port for each process we are killing.
 It should also simplify the implementation, since the validations that populate the incorrectProcesses map are done based on per-process information from the database status.
 The bounce action will use this map to pull the list of addresses for the kill command.